How to Put Out a Grease Fire

 Not all fires are the same, and they should not be treated the same.
 Grease fires are among the most difficult type of fire to put out.
 Attempting to extinguish it with water can make the fire grow, as water and oil do not mix.
 Grease fires are often associated with kitchen fires and they occur when the oil gets too hot when cooking.
 Oil will first begin to boil, then it will start to smoke, and then catch fire.
 If you are faced with a grease fire, here are some tips to help put it out.

 If the grease fire is growing rapidly, your number one priority is evacuating your home safely.
 Once everyone has safely evacuated, call 9-1-1.

 2. Turn off the Heat Source

 Oxygen adds fuel to a fire.
-Without oxygen, the grease fire will no longer be able to thrive.
+Without oxygen, the grease fire will no longer be able to thrive and spread.
 Once the heat source is turned off, find a metal lid that will cover the entire pot or pan.
-Make sure to use a metal lid instead of glass to make sure it does not shatter.
+Make sure to use a metal lid instead of glass to ensure it does not shatter.

 Remember, if you cannot put the kitchen grease fire out on your own, evacuate and call 9-1-1!